mycargus/pact-wiki/FAQ.md

 The pact authors' experience with using pacts to test microservices has been that using the set_up hooks to populate the database, and running pact:verify with all the real provider code has worked very well, and gives us full confidence that the end to end scenario will work in the deployed code.

 However, if you have a large and complex provider, you might decide to stub some of your application code.
-You will definitly need to stub calls to downstream systems or to set up error scenarios.
+You will definitely need to stub calls to downstream systems or to set up error scenarios.
 Make sure, if you stub, that you don't stub the code that actually parses the request and pulls the expected data out, because otherwise the consumer could be sending absolute rubbish, and the pact:verify won't fail because that code won't get executed.
 If the validation happens when you insert a record into the datasource, either don't stub anything, or rethink your validation code.

 ### How can I verify a pact against a non-ruby provider?